 We caught the best of the autumn colour at Becki and Matt’s wedding later in the month, which took place at the Bassmead Manor Barns.
 These two are so much fun, and so was their wedding.
 There were plenty of smiles, some hilarious family groups and even some magic.
 Our dear friend and colleague, magician Lee Smith, went down an absolute storm with the guests and we loved photographing their reactions.
 You can see a great collection of our shots on Lee Smith’s Facebook page.
 And great to be working with Richard from White Dress Films, you can see this wedding here

 In late November we got our first taste of that festive feeling at Laura and Jay’s wedding at the Parklands at Quendon Hall.
+We went from autumn weddings to feeling very Christmassy in a day.
 From the snowflakes decorating the wedding cake to the beautiful snowstorm-style confetti, they put everyone in the Christmas spirit.
 We loved Laura’s David Tutera dress – a pretty lace top and a full skirt with… pockets!
 Who doesn’t love that?
 During our couples shots Mother Nature gave us the most perfect light – we don’t need any Wise Men to bring us gold, just the sunset.
-The night ended with dinner by candelight and Lovelight Entertainment tearing up the dancefloor.
+The night ended with dinner by candlelight and Lovelight Entertainment tearing up the dancefloor.